JamesCC/VMXProxyPy/readme.md

 ### Installing as a Linux service (to start at bootup)

 A sysV init script is used to create a service that will automatically run when the system boots.
+One day I'll get with the times and create a systemd service file, but the below is still working fine.

 To install the service use `make install` with OPTIONS set to the required arguments for when starting VMXProxy.
 For example, choose one of the following...